Tesla Powerwall: Technology

 The Powerwall is optimized for daily cycling, such as for load shifting.
-Tesla uses proprietary technology for packaging and cooling the cells in packs with liquid coolant.
+For Powerwall 1, Tesla used proprietary technology for packaging and cooling the cells in packs with liquid coolant.
 Musk promised not to start patent infringement lawsuits against anyone who, in good faith, used Tesla's technology for Powerwalls as he had promised with Tesla cars.

 The Powerwall 1 battery uses nickel-manganese-cobalt chemistry and can be cycled 5,000 times before warranty expiration.
 The Powerwall has a 92.5% round-trip efficiency when charged or discharged by a 400–450 V system at 2 kW with a temperature of 25 C when the product is brand new.
 Age of the product, temperatures above or below 25 C, and charge rates or discharge rates above 2 kW would lower this efficiency number, decreasing the system performance.

 Powerwall 1 includes a DC-to-DC converter to sit between a home's existing solar panels and the home's existing DC to AC inverter.
 If the existing inverter is not storage-ready, one must be purchased.

 Powerwall 2 incorporates a DC-to-AC inverter of Tesla's own design.
+Its rated roundtrip efficiency (from AC input to AC output) is 90%, when brand-new, and when being charged and discharged at the rate of 3.3 kW at an ambient temperature of 25 degrees C. Its measured RTE is 87%, with a seasonal variation of -3% in summer and +3% in winter, when mounted in an enclosed porch near London.
 Production of the 2170 cell type for the Powerwall 2 began at Giga Nevada 1 in January 2017.

 The National Fire Protection Association conducted two worst-case scenario tests in 2016, igniting Powerpacks to initiate thermal runaway.
 The design contained damage within the Powerwall structures.